 4. The Secretary of State or the official receiver may require the liquidator, administrator or administrative receiver of a company, or the former liquidator, administrator or administrative receiver of a company:

 - to furnish him with such information with respect to any person’s conduct as a director of the company, and

 - to produce and permit inspection of such books, papers and other records relevant to that person’s conduct as such a director,

 as the Secretary of State or the official receiver may reasonably require for the purpose of determining whether to exercise, or of exercising, any function of his under this section.

 Francis Wilks & Jones is the county’s leading firm of director disqualification solicitors.
-We are genuine experts in what we do with a combined experience of over 50 years in director disqualification claims.
-Our knowledge of the Company Director Disqualification Act 1986 is unrivalled.
-Contact one of our director disqualification expert solicitors now for your consultation.
+Contact one of our expert solicitors now for your consultation.

 I was greatly impressed with the commercial, tactical and technical ability of the team at FWJ.
 They quickly got to grips with a complex set of facts and, through their hard work, had the proceedings against me dropped and a significant proportion of my legal fees repaid.
 I couldn’t recommend them highly enoughA director we defended against a disqualification claim and other claims brought by a liquidator